TeslaNeuro/Phase-Synchronizer/README.md

 ## Update
 - I’m adding more to this repo, stay tuned!
 - The existing code is a simplified proof-of-concept and may require adjustments.
 Use at your discretion.
 - Working on Rev. B!
-It will focus on scalability and performance.
+Synchronize by design, adapt in real time.
 - Goal: robust enough to handle worst-case scenarios.

 ## Project Overview